cdfq384903/MonotonicOptimalBinning/README.md

 </p>

 ### Clear useless data table
-The code below shows the execution of the cleanBinsDetail macro with recommended parameters.
+The code below shows the execution of the cleanBinsDetail macro with recommended parameters. <br>
 %cleanBinsDetail(bins_lib); <br>

 #### Arguments